danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

   - "When the Password Field Says No to Paste"
 ---

 I first heard about the benefits of meditation years ago on a podcast.
-An expert practitioner was being interviwed on a health podcast and said if the benefits of meditation were available as a pill, it would make some pharma company billions in profits.
+An expert practitioner was being interviewed on a health podcast and said if the benefits of meditation were available as a pill, it would make some pharmaceutical company billions in profits.
 Benefits such as: lower stress, reduced anxiety, better blood pressure, improved focus, clearer thinking, enhanced performance on cognitive tasks, even longevity.
 I was intrigued enough to buy the author's book, especially because he billed it as a "no BS" guide.

 But then… I got to the chapter about people meditating in the forest, claiming they could intuit which plants were safe to eat or use as medicine based on what the plants *told* them during meditation.
 While I’m sure some people genuinely feel that the plants are communicating with them, that chapter reminded me why I’ve often been skeptical of meditation in the past.